serhii-londar/open-source-mac-os-apps/README.md

 - [PSIBar](https://github.com/nikhilsh/PSIBar) - A quickly hacked up PSI OS X status bar app. ![SwiftIcon]
 - [Last Time](https://github.com/nikitavoloboev/last-time) - macOS app to show you the last time you have done something. ![SwiftIcon]
 - [BitBar](https://github.com/matryer/bitbar) - Put the output from any script or program in your Mac OS X Menu Bar. ![ObjectiveCIcon]
+- [status-bar-todo](https://github.com/Onix-Systems/osx-status-bar-todo) - Simple macOS app to keep TODO-list in status bar. ![SwiftIcon]
+- [TrelloApp](https://github.com/jlong/TrelloApp) - An unofficial wrapper application for Trello.com written in Swift.
+This is almost a "Hello World" for a site specific browser. ![SwiftIcon]

 ### Screensaver